samuelbalogh/uTIL/README.md

 fetch and merge changes (prone to conflicts!)

 `git pull --rebase`
-pull with a rebase to maintain linear history and avoid conflicts
+pull with a rebase to maintain linear history and (ideally) avoid conflicts

 ##### Clean up